Food cost control is crucial for profitability in hospitality. You need to know how to calculate food cost accurately.

 If there are products missing, if the quantities are wrong, or if the wrong item was delivered, you will only find out during the mise en place, resulting in a lot of hassle and last-minute orders.

 Or you don’t notice, and you pay the full amount when the invoice arrives.

 This is when the food cost quickly gets out of hand.

 Solution: a reception procedure prevents unnecessary loss of time and money.
 Always check the articles on the order form and compare them with the purchase order.

 Do not only check whether everything is present, but also whether weight and price match.

-If you want to digitise the reception procedure, apicbase offers a solution.
+Digitise the receiving of goods with Apicbase.
 When a delivery is made, you open the order module.
 This will show you the purchase order for verification.
-Order and delivery are linked to enable quick tracing of errors.
+Order and delivery are linked to enable quick tracking of errors.